jonathonreed/atrf-journal/_posts/2017-06-06-gilbert-sark-drum-keeper.md

 <iframe width="100%" height="200" scrolling="no" frameborder="no" src="https://w.soundcloud.com/player/?url=https%3A//api.soundcloud.com/tracks/326177665&amp;auto_play=false&amp;hide_related=false&amp;show_comments=true&amp;show_user=true&amp;show_reposts=false&amp;visual=true"></iframe>

-<blockquote>Our Chief is very passionate about the erosion.
+<blockquote>&ldquo;Our Chief is very passionate about the erosion.
 She&rsquo;s had countless meetings with engineers, like she&rsquo;s probably on the phone talking to someone about it right now.
-She&rsquo;s very adamant about doing something to save Lennox.</blockquote>
+She&rsquo;s very adamant about doing something to save Lennox.&rdquo;</blockquote>

 <iframe width="100%" height="200" scrolling="no" frameborder="no" src="https://w.soundcloud.com/player/?url=https%3A//api.soundcloud.com/tracks/326177674&amp;auto_play=false&amp;hide_related=false&amp;show_comments=true&amp;show_user=true&amp;show_reposts=false&amp;visual=true"></iframe>

 "I also do a lot of cultural stuff in the community," said Gilbert, "doing prayers and openings, smudgings, stuff like that.
 I'm a drum maker.
 You could say I make all of our ceremonial items, our eagle fans, eagle staffs.
 Stuff like that."
 He said from a young age, he found that he preferred spending time with Elders to hanging out with his friends.

-<blockquote>Because it was&hellip;basically finding out who you were as a person, like your background and your history and everything.
-What basically made you, you.</blockquote>
+<blockquote>&ldquo;Because it was&hellip;basically finding out who you were as a person, like your background and your history and everything.
+What basically made you, you.&rdquo;</blockquote>

 Because he has spent so much time learning traditional teachings, many people in Lennox Island consider Gilbert an Elder.
 He doesn't always agree with that entirely, particularly because he is still learning and spending time with the Elder who gave him many of his teachings.
 "I still don't see myself as that," he explained.
 "I still see myself as a student until I reach a certain age.
 I still feel like I haven't climbed those ranks as fast as they think I did.
 If it was a school I'm probably still in grade nine.
 I haven't graduated yet."